vttale/serve-stale/README.md

    Several major recursive resolver operations currently use stale data for answers in some way, including Akamai, OpenDNS, Xerocole, and Nominum.
 Their collective operational experience is that it provides significant benefit with minimal downside.
+As these implementations currently do this with no explicit signalling from the recursive to authoritative, nor from the client to the recursive, this document takes the position that explicit signalling is not required.
+   [Editor: After discussions with implementors], and in light of the "DNS Camel" discussions, we are opting for implementation simplicity over more knobs, bells and whistles. ]

-4. Standards Action
+5. Standards Action

    The definition of TTL in [RFC1035] Sections 3.2.1 and 4.1.3 is amended to read:

-   TTL  a 32 bit unsigned integer number of seconds in the range 0 -
+   TTL:  a 32 bit unsigned integer number of seconds in the range 0 -
       2147483647 that specifies the time interval that the resource record MAY be cached before the source of the information MUST again be consulted.
 Zero values are interpreted to mean that the